BenjaminKyamanywa/playground/ground_notes/javascript_notes.md

 // initiator variable is set before the loop.
 // final expression is included inside the loop after the code to run.
 // rather than having both the initiator varibale and final expression being included inside parentheses.
+// the condition is included inside the parentheses, which are preceded by the while keywoard rather than for.

 ```